NNHungLong/nextjs/content/blog/react-usereducer.md

 ### Caveats

-1. `reducer` function is pure function, meaning it doesn't contain any side effect (like setTimeout, fetch APIs, Math.random()) and for the known parameters we can calculate the returned value.
+1. `reducer` function is pure, meaning it doesn't contain any side effect (like setTimeout, fetch APIs, Math.random()) and for the known parameters we can always calculate the returned value.
 2. `state` in reducer function is read-only.
 Don't modify any objects or arrays in state.
 Instead, always return a new object from your `reducer`
 3. In `Strict Mode`, React will call your `reducer` and `initializer` functions twice to find impurity.
 This shouldn’t break your code.